-Every qualified and pre-registration optometrist is being offered the opportunity to receive a life-changing vision correction procedure free of charge by industry leaders Optical Express, subject to clinical suitability.
-While the treatment is offered completely free of charge, participants will be encouraged to make a voluntary donation to Ocean Generation, an environmental charity that is restoring a healthy relationship between humanity and the Ocean.
+Every qualified and pre-registration optometrist was offered the opportunity to receive a life-changing vision correction procedure free of charge by industry leaders Optical Express, subject to clinical suitability.
+While the treatment was offered completely free of charge, participants were encouraged to make a voluntary donation to Ocean Generation, an environmental charity that is restoring a healthy relationship between humanity and the Ocean.
 They are helping to change behaviours that cause pollution in marine environments and reduce single-use plastics, such as contact lenses and their packaging.
 The charity was founded by film-maker Jo Ruxton after she saw first-hand the damage caused by ocean plastic while producing and filming the award winning documentary ‘A Plastic Ocean’, which was praised by Sir David Attenborough as ‘one of the most important films of our time’ and led to Sir David taking the plastics issue to TV audiences by including it in the Blue Planet II series.
 The film ignited mass consumer awareness about the true impact of plastic pollution to our Ocean and sparked a new wave of international initiatives to tackle single use plastics.

-Optical Express is launching the initiative to raise awareness of the huge environmental benefits of vision correction surgery, as well as the health and economic benefits, compared to the alternative eye care solutions of contact lenses and glasses.
+Optical Express launched the initiative to raise awareness of the huge environmental benefits of vision correction surgery, as well as the health and economic benefits, compared to the alternative eye care solutions of contact lenses and glasses.
 The funds raised through donations from participants will support Ocean Generation’s initiatives, including education programmes designed to help young people in particular make responsible choices about the use of disposable plastic, facilitating them to become more plastic intelligent leaders of the future.

 Research shows that every year in the UK alone, over 750 million plastic contact lenses are flushed down the drain or thrown into landfill.
 Discarded plastic lenses are a major contributor to microplastic pollution in our ocean, harming marine wildlife and contaminating the food chain.
 Concerningly, the research also indicates that one in every three (33%) of contact lens wearers are completely unaware of the environmental impact their lenses have.

 Optical Express has spearheaded a green revolution in eye care, instigating a number of environmental drives in its own clinics.
-This new initiative will encourage the whole eye health sector to go green.
+This initiative will encourage the whole eye health sector to go green.